mshurutov/auth/README.md

 Role: auth
 ==========

-auth role is created for deploy centralized authentication.
+auth role is created for deploy centralized authentication using openldap+MIT kerberos+sssd.
 Copyright (C) 2023  Mikhail Shurutov

 This program is free software; you can redistribute it and/or